-Here’s the thing a lot of these traffic sources are fantastic, but the problem lies in focusing too heavily on one particular traffic source.
+Here’s the thing, though.
+A lot of these traffic sources are fantastic, but the problem lies in focusing too heavily on one particular traffic source.

 For me that was SEO.
 I focused on SEO for a long time and still do.
 SEO traffic is a big part of my business and it converts like crazy.

-However, I came to realize the hard way that being to reliant on one traffic source can be very damaging to your business.
+However, I came to realize the hard way that being too reliant on one traffic source can be very damaging to your business.

 Especially when you don’t have control over the traffic source.

 I think there is a fine line here though.
-If you can get really good at one traffic source you can make boatloads of money.
+If you can get really good at just one traffic source you can still make boatloads of money.

 So it gets tricky, but I still think diversification in traffic sources is the smart and solid long-term play.

 My advice to my past self would be to get really good at one type of traffic source.
-If I could make a recommendation I’d have to say paid traffic and email marketing are 2 to highly consider.
-If you need help in finding a course that teaches these things just email me.
+If I could make a recommendation I’d have to say paid traffic and email marketing are the two sources to highly consider.
+If you need help finding a course that teaches these things, just email me.

 These are skills that can pay dividends for you over and over.

 Action Step: Focus on one traffic source, but diversify into other traffic channels.
-If you don’t have the skill set for a traffic source learn it or hire it out within your team.
+If you don’t have the skill set for a particular traffic source, learn it or hire it out within your team.

 #3 Trying to Do Too Many Things at One Given Time